CosSine12/CosSine12/README.md

 > Welcome to my GitHub profile!
 I'm a passionate creator who loves blending logic with art.
 Whether I'm diving deep into a machine learning model, designing visual media, or playing a strategic game of chess, I'm always looking for ways to challenge myself and learn something new.

-## 🚀 About Me
+# 🚀 About Me

 > I am a multidisciplinary developer and artist.
 I thrive on the intersection of technology and creativity, constantly seeking projects that allow me to utilize both sides of my brain.

   🔭 Currently focusing on: Enhancing my skills in Artificial Intelligence and Machine Learning.

   🌱 Learning: Core Machine Learning, Adobe Illustrator, Calculus, Physics.

   💬 Ask me about: Python, C++, Graphic Design, or my latest chess opening strategies!

   📫 How to reach me: omniverseiiv@gmail.com.

-## 💻 Tech Stack & Skills
+# 💻 Tech Stack & Skills

-**Languages & Databases**
+## **Languages & Databases**

-- Here are the programming languages and database technologies I work with most frequently:
+Here are the programming languages and database technologies I work with most frequently:

-**Core Languages:  Python | C++ | C**
+  -**Core Languages:  Python | C++ | C**

-**Data Management: SQL**
+  -**Data Management: SQL**

 ## Artificial Intelligence & Machine Learning

 > I have a strong interest in AI and ML, constantly exploring new algorithms and their practical applications.
 (Consider adding specific ML libraries here if you use them, like TensorFlow or PyTorch)

-## 🎨 Creative Pursuits
+# 🎨 Creative Pursuits

 Beyond code, I have a deep passion for visual and auditory arts.

-**Art & Design**
+## **Art & Design**

-Mixed Media Art: I love experimenting with different physical and digital mediums to create unique pieces.
+**Mixed Media Art:** I love experimenting with different physical and digital mediums to create unique pieces.

-Graphic Design: Experienced in creating compelling visual narratives and branding elements.
+## **Graphic Design:** Experienced in creating compelling visual narratives and branding elements.
 (Consider listing tools like Adobe Illustrator or Photoshop if applicable)

-**Video & Audio**
+## **Video & Audio**

-Video Editing: Proficient in cutting, color grading, and producing polished video content.
+**Video Editing:** Proficient in cutting, color grading, and producing polished video content.

-Music: A dedicated music enthusiast, exploring various genres and the intersection of music and technology.
+**Music:** A dedicated music enthusiast, exploring various genres and the intersection of music and technology.

-♟️ Beyond the Screen
+#♟️ Beyond the Screen

 When I step away from my workstation, you can usually find me deeply focused on a chessboard.

-Chess: A strategic passion that sharpens my problem-solving skills, which directly translates to my programming and design work.
+**Chess:** A strategic passion that sharpens my problem-solving skills, which directly translates to my programming and design work.